Kennyslaboratory/Ultimate-Hacker-Roadmap/README.md

 ## Skill Levels
 * **Clueless** _(Unhirable)_
-  * You want a job in IT but are unsure how to transit into IT from your current position.
+  * You want a job in IT but are unsure how to transition into an IT job from your current position.
   * You don't understand computing fundaments, code, networking, web technology, or how anything works beyond a very basic fundamental level.
   * You rely solely on tools created by other programmers or hackers.
 I.E. MetaSploit, nmap, SQLmap, precompiled RATs, etc.
   * Most technical things you've done are operating system installations, virus scans, and putting together a computer from scratch.